Enhancing Educational Equity: Strategies for Accessibility in Learning

 It’s not news that there's a global talent shortage leading to gaps in skills, knowledge, and performance.
 As companies face challenges filling these gaps, many are upskilling existing employees with the skills they need.
 By ensuring their employee learning experiences are accessible to everyone, their pool of talent widens.

 Accessible learning solutions help to promote a culture of inclusivity in an organization where all employees, regardless of ability, are given equitable opportunities.
-In a late 2021 survey by UpCity5 , 72% of job seekers who responded to the survey said they want to work with organizations that share their values regarding DE&I.
+In a late 2023 survey by EY, 63% of job seekers across generations, who responded to the survey, said they want to work with organizations that share their values regarding DE&I.

 Web accessibility improves the experience of all users — regardless of whether they have disabilities, for example: